The SMS sample demonstrates how you can send and receive SMS messages with your nRF9160-based device.

 Therefore, it automatically includes Trusted Firmware-M that prepares the required peripherals and secure services to be available for the application.

 The SMS sample registers the nRF9160-based device for SMS service within the nRF9160 modem using the SMS subscriber library.
 The sample requires an LTE connection.

 When the sample starts, it sends an SMS if a recipient phone number is set in the configuration.
 The sample then receives all the SMS messages and displays the information about the messages including the text that is sent.

 See Configuring your application for information about how to permanently or temporarily change the configuration.

 Check and configure the following configuration option for the sample:

-The sample configuration is used to set the recipient phone number if you need to send SMS.
+The sample configuration is used to set the recipient phone number in international format if you need to send an SMS.